taylorg7131/applicationbot/README.md

 - `forms.py`: Flask-WTF forms for login and registration.
 - `templates/`: HTML templates for the web application.
 - `static/`: Static files (CSS, JavaScript, images).

+## Contributing

+Feel free to fork this project and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License.